 Emergency exits in tunnel construction and rock

 In underground construction, emergency exits serve to connect to safe areas, cross-passages, or refuge niches.
 The environment is often vibration-sensitive, and space is tight.
 Hydraulic wedge splitters and rock wedge splitter enable controlled, low-vibration interventions in rock and shotcrete.
-Where reinforced concrete is present, concrete pulverizers and—for cutting free embedded components—suitable hydraulic cutting tools are used.
+Where reinforced concrete is present, concrete pulverizers and – for cutting free embedded components – suitable hydraulic cutting tools are used.
 This makes it possible to produce cross-sections with a precise fit without unnecessarily stressing adjacent structures.
 This is particularly important in rock excavation and tunnel construction as well as in special operations under confined conditions.
+Attention to ventilation, water ingress, and continuous monitoring of adjacent linings complements the mechanical approach.

 Existing-building refurbishment: retrofitting emergency exits

 In refurbishment, emergency exits are often reorganized or added to reflect changed uses.
 The goal is a minimally invasive approach with high dimensional accuracy.
-In sensitive existing environments—such as healthcare facilities or live operations—low-dust and low-vibration methods are required.
+In sensitive existing environments – such as healthcare facilities or live operations – low-dust and low-vibration methods are required.
 Segment-wise removal with concrete pulverizers and inward splitting on massive components support controlled execution.
 During gutting works and cutting, the combination of suitable drive technology (hydraulic power packs), clean construction logistics, and precise tool guidance pays off.
+Phased execution, defined noise windows, and stakeholder coordination maintain continuity of operations and evacuation capability.

 Coordination with adjacent trades